datanav/docs/management-studio.rst

      - | Consist of two functions; reset and start. he relationship between starting and restarting pipe, requires some explanation.
 When clicking ``Start``, the pipe continues to read from its last seen sequence number.
 So, if the pipe has previously read 100 entities  (sequence 0 to 99), clicking ``Start`` will have it read from sequence 100.
 When clicking ``Restart``, the pipe will start from the beginning., i.e. at entiry number 0.
 To see examples and to get more context on this, please click :ref:`Dependency-tracking <concepts-dependency_tracking>`

    * - ``Disable``
      - | Stops the pipe from running according to schedule.
-If a pipe is running, it will finish running but not run again even if schedule tells it to
+If a pipe is running, it will finish running but not run again even if schedule tells it to.
+You can manually start a pipe that’s disabled by pressing ``Start``

    * - ``Enable``
      - | Pipe will start running again according to schedule.
-You can manually start a pipe that’s disabled by pressing ``Start``

    * - ``Delete``
      - | Deletes the pipe